codewars/docs/content/authoring/kata/create-first-kata.md

 While the minimum honor for creating a kata is merely 300 honor, if you try to create a kata with just 300 honor, it'll most likely inadvertently be bad.

 Why?
-With just 300 honor, you haven't even get a grasp of what katas are actually like.
+With just 300 honor, you haven't even got a grasp of what kata are actually like.

 Anyone can reach 300 honor in a very short time, from a few hours to a day or two.
 This is, obviously, far from enough.
 Thus, you need to train more.